justbechill/clockem/README.md

 ```

 ## Configuration
 Configuration files consist of `config.toml` and `style.css` in `~/.config/clockem`.
-If no config files are found, defaults will be loaded. see [default-configs](https://github.com/JustBeChill/clockem/tree/main/default-configs) for examples.
+If no config files are found, [default configs](https://github.com/JustBeChill/clockem/tree/main/default-configs) will be written to the correct directories.

 ## Example
 ![image](https://github.com/user-attachments/assets/1bbc2ff1-c1d5-4895-8a21-f6e4608cba2f)